 Fascinating large format map of part of downtown Boston, published for the Common Council.

-Published in 1866, it shows the landowners at that time and the elevations and street layouts with new street layouts and elevation drop superimposed over the old.
-This map shows the cutting down of Fort Hill by up to 50 feet.
-New roads are highlighted in a light orange-tan color.
+Published in 1866, it shows the landowners at that time and the elevations and street layouts with new layouts and elevations superimposed over the old.
+This map shows the cutting of Fort Hill by up to fifty feet and has the neighborhood centering around a proposed manufacture exchange.